DestinyVolt/D-D/Petra/Petra.md

 To take a long rest, you must remain motionless for 4 hours, during which you can still hear. \
 You have advantage on saving throws against Disease and Poison, and have resistance to poison damage. \

+Fighting Style: Close Quarters Shooter \
+You do not have disadvantage on ranged attacks while a hostile is within 5ft.
+Your ranged attacks ignore half and three-quarters cover against targets within 30ft of you.
+You have a +1 Bonus to ranged attacks.

 ### Inventory
 Money: 10gp \
 Shortbow (20 Arrows) \